WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 10GbE NIC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Intel or Myricom 10GbE NICs are recommeded.
+Intel or Myricom 10GbE NICs are recommended.
 Mellanox, SolarFlare, and Chelsio 10GbE NICs are not currently recommended.
 The Ethernet card should be plugged into the slot that has the most direct connection with the CPU (PCIe lanes are not shared with another slot).
 Refer to the motherboard manual for more